 Limit of Approach

-When operating a crane in the vicinity of overhead electrical transmission lines, for voltages less than 350 kV, the minimum required clearance is 20 feet.
-Where the voltage is known to be 350 kV or more, the minimum required clearance is 50 feet.
-A designated spotter shall be assigned by the supervisor and be positioned to effectively gauge and monitor the clearance distance and communicate directly with the operator.
+- For voltages less than 350 kV, the minimum required clearance is 20 feet. - For voltages 350 kV or greater, the minimum required clearance is 50 feet. - Use a designated spotter to ensure the minimum clearance is maintained